 Nothing is more frustrating than weaved hair shedding.
 You run your fingers through your silky bundles and a few strands come loose.
 No big deal, right?
 While some hair shedding is normal, not only with weaves but also with natural hair, it's Frustrating with a capital 'F' to see hair constantly slipping out with every comb-through or fierce hair flip.

 Whether your hair is synthetic or virgin human hair, weave shedding is a common problem that protective style aficionados deal with daily.
 Here we are sharing with you some tips to prevent hair weave shedding, it may help you:

 When most of us think to seal, we think about it in relation to moisturizing our hair, but this is a whole another kind of sealing specific to weaves.
 Using a sealant before installing your hair is crucial to prevent shedding.
 "Sealing" is the process of locking in the hair at the weft with a sealant--typically a liquid adhesive or glue.
 We all know buying hair is an investment, so sealing your hair is your own personal insurance plan.

 The more styling you do, the more you'll be pulling on your hair, and the more your hair will be shedding.
 Try limiting how many times you flat iron your hair by wrapping it at night, or wear your hair down more instead of putting it up in a ponytail.

 *Sew Around The Wefts

 If you're a stylist doing a sew-in (or you're doing your own hair), avoid sewing the needle straight through the track.
-This not only causes shedding, but it also decreases the lifespan of your wefts.
+This not only causes shedding but also decreases the lifespan of your wefts.
 The trick is to sew around the track so it doesn't break down over time.
-That way, wefts and clients get their life!
+That way, wefts, and clients get their life!